LSeu-Open/AIEnhancedWork/README.md

 ### Vision Language Models

-Vision language models (VLMs) are **AI models that combine computer vision and natural language processing capabilities** to understand and process both images and text together.
-Learn more on [Huggingface.co](https://huggingface.co/blog/vlms).
+Vision Language Models (VLMs) **integrate visual perception and language processing architectures to enable multi-modal understanding and generation.** Technical details available on [Huggingface.co](https://huggingface.co/blog/vlms).

-Take control of your data and models - all Open-source models in this list can be run locally, with our **[How to run LLMs locally on your machine](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/run-llms-locally-on-your-machine.md)***.
+**Deploy these open-source models locally** using our Local LLM Deployment Guide : ***[How to run LLMs locally on your machine](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/run-llms-locally-on-your-machine.md)***.

 > [!NOTE]
 > The models are ranked according to their **Overall score** (with higher scores indicating better performance) from multiple benchmarks.